ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

 ### How do I deploy Ultralytics YOLOv8 on NVIDIA Jetson devices?

 Deploying Ultralytics YOLOv8 on NVIDIA Jetson devices is a straightforward process.
 First, flash your Jetson device with the NVIDIA JetPack SDK.
 Then, either use a pre-built Docker image for quick setup or manually install the required packages.
-Detailed steps for each approach can be found in sections [Start with Docker](#start-with-docker) and [Start without Docker](#start-without-docker).
+Detailed steps for each approach can be found in sections [Quick Start with Docker](#quick-start-with-docker) and [Start with Native Installation](#start-with-native-installation).

 ### What performance benchmarks can I expect from YOLOv8 models on NVIDIA Jetson devices?